 Departments are responsible for appointing Chairs of Examiners, Internal Examiners and External Examiners, as well as optional Assessors, for each University examination in each academic year, via the EAP Portal.

-The Examinations and Assessments Team will notify departments that they can start appointing Exam Boards for the upcoming academic year towards the end of each Trinity Term.
+The Examinations and Assessments Team will notify departments when they can start appointing Exam Boards for the upcoming academic year towards the end of each Trinity Term.

 All appointments are for one term of office only - the duration (number of years) of each appointment is governed by the term of office stated in the Exam Board's standing order.
 Appointments that are within their terms of office will be automatically rolled over in the EAP Portal to the subsequent academic year's Exam Board.

 Examiners and Assessors must not carry out any examination duties until their appointments have been confirmed.
 An appointment is confirmed once it has met the following two conditions:

 The EAP Portal manages the appointments approval process and provides information on appointment statuses, including confirmed appointments.
 Further information about the EAP Portal, including user manuals, is available from the EAP support page.

 Full guidance relating to the appointments of Chairs of Examiners, Internal and External Examiners, and Assessors, the terms of office for their appointments, as well as their roles and responsibilities is available from the Regulations for the Conduct of University Examinations and the Examinations and assessments framework (EAF).

 Specific information relating to the appointments of Chair of Examiners, Internal and External Examiners and Assessors, as well as appointments of new examiners and assessors, and Right to Work, is available from the relevant sections below.